Coop (Switzerland): Coop Group Genossenschaft

-In 1927, the Verband Schweizerischer Konsumvereine and the Swiss Federation of Trade Unions founded the Genossenschaftliche Zentralbank (French: Banque Centrale Coopérative; Italian: Banca Centrale Cooperativa).
-It became a shares company in 1970, and in 1995 was renamed Bank Coop (Banque Coop; Banca Coop).
-In 1999, the Basler Kantonalbank became the majority shareholder.
-On May 19, 2017, the institution undertook a comprehensive rebranding and became the Bank Cler (Banque Cler; Banca Cler).
+The entity that would later become Bank Coop was founded on 30 October 1927, by the Verband Schweizerischer Konsumvereine and the Swiss Federation of Trade Unions under the name the Genossenschaftliche Zentralbank (French: Banque Centrale Coopérative; Italian: Banca Centrale Cooperativa).
+In 1970, the Assembly of Delegates voted to convert the institution into a public limited company.
+In 1995 it was renamed Bank Coop (Banque Coop; Banca Coop).
+On 20 December 20, 1999, Basler Kantonalbank became the majority shareholder; the name change to "Bank Coop" was officially implemented in 2001.
+On 19 May 2017, the institution undertook a comprehensive rebranding and became the Bank Cler (Banque Cler; Banca Cler).